mattcarp12/mattcarp12.github.io/_posts/2022-08-14-networking-stack-part-2.markdown

 }
 ```

-Thats it!
-Well, not really.
-We'll need to add a bit of functionality to this struct.
+A layer works like this:
+- A packet is received by the layer
+- The layer inspects the packet to see what protocol it should go to
+- The layer dispatches the packet to the correct protocol

+Remember, a packet can be both received by the outside network (Rx), or sent to the outside network (Tx), so this logic needs to be implemented both ways.

-Here is a diagram of the network layer abstraction:
+Here is a diagram of our network layer abstraction:

 ![Network layer](/assets/Network-Layer.jpg)

 ### Sending and receiving packets

-A network layer has two jobs:

-- Receive packets from lower layers and dispatch to the appropriate protocol
-- Receive packets from higher layers and dispatch to the appropriate protocol

-The way we'll send and receive packets is by using goroutines and channels.
+The way we're going to send and receive packets is by using goroutines and channels.
+In the figure above, the circle arrow represents a goroutine, and the black funnels represent channels.
+Each layer has two goroutines: one for Rx and one for Tx.

 Each goroutine will read packets from a channel, and dispatch them to the appropriate protocol, based on the protocol type.
 We'll talk more about protocols later, but just know that protocols have send and receive channels too.

 In order to do this we'll need to add a few fields to our `layer` struct.
 Don't worry about what an `SkBuff` is yet, we'll get to that in a later post.